TobiasDeBruijn/SkinFixer/README.md

 - `/skin reload` Reload SkinFixer's configuration
 - `/skin reset` Reset your skin back to defaults.
 This will remove it from the local storage.
 Relog to see the effects
 - `/skin version` Perform an update check
+- `/skin direct <url>` Fetches and immediately applies skin from URL.
+Useful for automated server-side skin management when reading a code from chat isn't feasible.
 ## Permissions
 - `skinfixer.get` Allows the use of the `get` subcommand.
 Default: ALL
 - `skinfixer.reload` Allows the use of the `reload` subcommand.
 Default: OP